If you occasionally stress over money, you’re not alone.

 I spent five years studying the daily habits of more than 350 rich and poor people.

-In my new book Rich Habits, Poor Habits (co-authored with Michael Yardney), I expose the poor financial habits that are responsible for creating wealth.
+In my book Rich Habits, Poor Habits (co-authored with Michael Yardney), I expose the poor financial habits that are responsible for creating wealth.

 Long before the self-made millionaires in my study became wealthy, they forged certain money habits that most everyday people do not incorporate into their daily lives.